particle-iot/docs/src/content/getting-started/setup/wifi-setup.md

 When your customer receives their device they will need to configure Wi-Fi so it can connect to their Wi-Fi network.
 There are several options:

 - The recommended option is that you provide a custom mobile app for iOS and Android based on our React Native example app.
-This will allow the device to be configured by BLE from the customer's mobile device.
-- We also have sample code for native iOS and Android that shows how to use the setup protocol over BLE, but this is not a complete setup app and you will need to do additional app development.
+- We also have sample code for native iOS (Swift) and native Android (Javascript) example apps.

+Note that these are not complete drop-in applications.
+They only show how to use the configuration over BLE feature and will still require user interface and other work to build a complete configuration user interface.

 ### Provisioning mode

 Device provisioning mode allows for secure device setup over BLE (Bluetooth LE 5), typically from a mobile device (iOS or Android).
 This mode allows easier setup of P2, Photon 2, and Argon than the previous requirement of using listening mode (blinking dark blue):

 - Provisioning mode can run concurrently with your user firmware, with or without a valid Wi-Fi connection.
 This makes it easier for users to reconfigure their Wi-Fi later without having to change the device mode first, which previously required using physical buttons.
 Instead, they can reconfigure right from your mobile app.

 - Provisioning mode can restrict interaction to devices running your product firmware.
 This prevents accidentally seeing and configuring other Particle devices including developer kits or devices associated with other products.
 This also prevents the mobile apps for other products from seeing your devices.

 Previously, on the Photon and P1, setup could be done in listening mode (blinking dark blue) using USB serial (CDC) or by SoftAP, which allows setup over Wi-Fi.
 Setup over Wi-Fi from a mobile device is somewhat cumbersome because you need to use the mobile device Wi-Fi configuration settings to select a different Wi-Fi network.
 SoftAP is not available on newer devices.